Shemahmforash/APlaylistADay/README.md

 APlaylistADay
 =============

-A web app that each day generates a new playlist with songs based on events that happened on this day in history/music.
+A web app and service that each day generates a new playlist with songs based on events that happened on this day in history/music.

+#Flow
+* Finds events that happened in a particular day in the history of music
+* Finds an artist for each of the events
+* Generates a song for each of the artists

 #Requirements
  It requires the following perl packages that you can find on cpan: